-BPCL Shines At 18Th Global Communication Conclave, Wins Multiple Awards
+BPCL Shines at 18th Global Communication Conclave, Wins Multiple Awards

-Bharat petroleum Corporation Limited (BPCL) , a Fortune Global 500 Company and proud 'Maharatna,' has achieved a remarkable feat at the 18th Global Communication Conclave, hosted by the Public Relations Council of India (PRCI).
+(MENAFN- Adfactors PR) Bengaluru, November 15, 2024 – Bharat Petroleum Corporation Limited (BPCL), a Fortune Global 500 Company and proud 'Maharatna,' has achieved a remarkable feat at the 18th Global Communication Conclave, hosted by the Public Relations Council of India (PRCI).

-Hon'ble Minister of State for Power and New & Renewable Energy - Shri Shripad Yesso Naik, Miss Global India 2024 - Sweezal Furtado, Saurabh Jain - DGM (PR & Brand)

 BPCL earned multiple accolades at the 14th PRCI Excellence Awards 2024 and the prestigious 15th Chanakya Awards 2024, showcasing its commitment to excellence in communication and brand storytelling.
 At the PRCI Excellence Awards 2024, BPCL secured top honours, including a Silver Trophy for its outstanding Corporate Brochure and impactful Community Impact Communication.
 The company also received Bronze awards for its exemplary PR Case Study and creative Television Commercials, alongside a Consolation Prize for its comprehensive and well-structured Annual Report.